GoogleContainerTools/kpt-functions-catalog/examples/set-namespace/README.md

 # Set Namespace

-The `set-namespace` KRM config function adds or replaces the `metadata.namespace` field on all resources.
-This example invokes the set-namespace function using declarative configuration.
+The `set-namespace` KRM config function adds or replaces the `metadata.namespace` field on all resources except for [those known to be cluster-scoped].

 ## Function invocation